Prithul0218/Xaar-128-3D-printer/USB_protocol.md

 ## Version 1.0
 **Date:** December 12, 2025
 **Author:** Prithul & Grok 4

-**Purpose:** This datasheet defines a lightweight, packet-based binary protocol for sending fire commands to control the 128 nozzles of a Xaar 128 printhead via an Arduino Nano over UART.
+This datasheet defines a lightweight, packet-based binary protocol for sending fire commands to control the 128 nozzles of a Xaar 128 printhead via an Arduino Nano over UART.
 The protocol is designed for integration with a Raspberry Pi running Klipper, where the Pi sends nozzle dispensing data to the Arduino.
 It emphasizes reliability, low overhead, and error detection for real-time 3D printing applications.

 Currently, the protocol supports only the "fire nozzles" command, but it is extensible for future commands (e.g., configuration or status queries).
 UART configuration: 115200 baud, 8 data bits, no parity, 1 stop bit (8N1).